Updated: May 29

 Losing skills.
 Bea Inclusive TV and Podcast - Episode 005

-Why some pupils find difficult to deal with winning and losing concept?
+Why do some pupils find it challenging to deal with winning and losing concepts?

 What are the possible reasons that children may struggle with that?